nefarius/ViGEm.github.io/docs/projects/DsHidMini/DS4-Mode-User-Guide.md

 - Click on the "New" button to create a new profile
 - When asked if a preset is to be used, choose "yes"
 - Select `Gamepad` and then `DualShock 4` at the Output Controller
-- Adjust the Light Bar color related settings according to what you want according to the _Light Bar to LEDs translation_ section (in the example below the profile will be represented by LED 2)
+- Adjust the Light Bar color to what you desire acordingly to the [_Light Bar to LEDs translation_ section](#light-bar-color-to-leds-translation) (in the example below the profile will be represented by LED 2)
 - Give a name to your profile (e.g.: DS3 to DS4)
 - Save the profile
 - Back in the _Controllers_ tab, click on the _Selected profile_ box and change from default to the profile you just created